ukparliament/Weeknotes/2018/49/index.md

 ### Data platform

 In the course of writing his post, Michael found the [procedure visualisations](https://procedures.azurewebsites.net/Procedures/3/graph) were no longer working.
 Samu suspected this might have been a side effect of [making routes many-to-many with procedures](https://ukparliament.github.io/Weeknotes/2018/48/#data-platfrom).
 Wojciech stepped in and fixed things within minutes.
 Thanks Wojciech.

+[Jianhan](https://twitter.com/jianhanzhu) continued in his efforts to investigate the data coming out of the new Committee Information System, in preparation for future orchestration efforts.
+It's a little like painting your front room by sticking a paint brush through the letterbox.
+But we do what we can.

+[Matthieu](https://twitter.com/cognithive)'s been beavering away to improve our version of [VocBench](http://vocbench.uniroma2.it/) making Java memory management tweaks and working with librarian [Liz](https://twitter.com/greensideknits) on general improvements to the shape of the [vocabulary](http://www.data.parliament.uk/dataset/thesauri).
+Usman lent a hand so [the whole thing is even starting to look good](https://skosbrowser.azurewebsites.net/schemes).

 ### Employee of the week....